 - Additional surgery

-Currently, there are no medical interventions that can reverse the effects of a spinal cord injury, though there have been a number of recent developments that doctors and researchers hope will improve outcomes.
+There are no medical interventions that can reverse the effects of a spinal cord injury, though there have been several recent developments that doctors and researchers hope will improve outcomes.
 Modernized wheelchairs, robotic gait training, and increased electronic aids can help improve mobility.
-Additionally, a researcher and bionics expert at MIT is investigating ways to make a synthetic spinal cord a reality for the injured.
+And a researcher and bionics expert at MIT is investigating ways to make a synthetic spinal cord a reality for the injured.

 In Ohio, injured workers can be treated at the Ohio State University’s Wexner Medical Center’s Spinal Cord Injury Rehabilitation Center, which offers a nationally-recognized comprehensive program to address the unique needs of those with a spinal cord injury.
-At OhioHealth Grant Medical Center, surgeons have been implanting spinal cord stimulators that provide pain relief without the use of opioids, which are accompanied by significant addictive risks.
+At OhioHealth Grant Medical Center, surgeons have been implanting spinal cord stimulators that provide pain relief without using opioids, which come with significant addictive risks.